Frequently Asked Questions

 - What are the Hospital hours?

-Our hospital is open Monday and Wednesday 8 am until 8 pm, Tuesday and Thursday 8 am until 6 pm, Friday 8 am until 4 pm.
-On the 1st and 3rd Saturdays of each month we are open from 8 am until 2 pm.
-The clinic is closed on Sunday.
+Our hospital is open Monday from 8 am until 8 pm, Tuesday and Thursday 8 am until 6 pm, Wednesday from 1 pm to 8 pm, and Friday 8 am until 4 pm.
+The clinic is closed on Saturday and Sunday.

 - Do I need to have an appointment?